AlanFoster/Spring-And-Hibernate-App/readme.md

     eaiProcessor\target\cucumber

 The application itself also has some basic Selenium tests which will take screenshots during the steps, these have also been written with Gherkin

+As far as possible I used integration testing; So I have used a real in memory database which executes the same install and rollback scripts that would be ran on a production server, which has worked out really great and saved a lot of potential issues

 Useful Links
 ------------